afcarl/CarND-Traffic-Sign-Classifier-Project/README_WRITEUP.md

 #### Challenges for new example images

+#Are there any differences in the signs, their position or image quality that might influence the results?

 The only thing I can see that has an additional characteristic is the quality and make of camera that was used to take the picture.
 I noticed that some of the color hues and values are different compared to the ones taken more recently.
+ The position and distance from the camera, for example if the pictures were taken at 90 degrees from the surface of the sign.

 ####